 Transactional messages are messages that are based on a business relationship between two entities; these messages are considered "business as usual," and range from invoices to receipts to any other transaction-based communication.
-However, while transactional messages are typically considered outside the realm of typical email-marketing communications, Communications Professional includes a Transactional module that enables you to manage your transactional messages.
+However, while transactional messages are typically considered outside the realm of typical email-marketing communications, Higher Logic Thrive Marketing Professional includes a Transactional module that enables you to manage your transactional messages.

-In Communications Professional, transactional messages are similar to other messages in that you'll use things like a template and a Target Group.
+Transactional messages are similar to other messages in that you'll use things like a template and a Target Group.
 A transactional message, however, can also have a PDF attachment that contains information about the transaction at hand (such as an invoice).
-In fact, transactional messages don't even have to contain standard Communications Professional message content such as stories; they can simply consist of the template and attached PDF.
+In fact, transactional messages don't even have to contain standard message content such as stories; they can simply consist of the template and attached PDF.

 The Transactional module allows for greater efficiency when you're able to couple your transactional messages with your regular messages — especially if you are using an AMS-managed database.